 The way to purchase equipment for your winery is to be involved with the supplier and get to know them.
 Having a supplier relationship through a consultant/ resident expert insulates you and could keep you from noticing that some of the people you are trying to give your money to are unresponsive and uninterested at the quote stage.
 WHY would you purchase from them?
 It's almost a sure bet that they will be reluctant to answer a service call under warranty!
-Furthermore, when that consultant is no longer affiliated with your winery, it is up to you to maintain the relationship with the supplier.
+Furthermore, if that consultant is no longer affiliated with your winery, it is up to you to maintain the relationship with the winery equipment suppliers.
 So play nice :-)

 FAQ: